mbezjak/rollback-on-exception/README.md

 ```

 NOTE: Be aware that any use of `dataSourceUnproxied`, with or without this
-plugin, requires it's own manual transactional management.
-Your code is
+plugin, requires programmatic transactional management.
+Declaring `static
+transactional = true` doesn't work with `dataSourceUnproxied`.
+Acquired
-executing outside of `HibernateTransactionManager`.
+connection is being used outside of `HibernateTransactionManager`.
 Therefore use
 `sql.withTransaction` where necessary.

-If you think of any similar example where this plugin would cause your program
-to misbehave let me know so I can update documentation.

 ## Source code
 Source code is available at github: